 If you park in a lot where someone will be watching your vehicle, it's best to lock it up and take your keys.
 But what if you have to leave your ignition key?
 What if you have to leave something valuable in your vehicle?

-- Put your valuables in the glove box.
+- Put your valuables in a storage area, like your trunk or glove box.

 - Lock the glove box.

-- · Lock all the doors except the driver's.
+- Lock all the doors except the driver's.

 - Then take the door key with you.